Ornette Coleman Day

 Over time, Coleman met other musicians who were open to his revolutionary approach including trumpeter Don Cherry, bassist Charlie Haden, and drummers Billy Higgins and Ed Blackwell.

-Rather than following standard chord changes and repeating them each chorus, Coleman’s music often utilized just one chord center with the musicians soloing emotionally for as long or short as they wanted, without having to worry about bar lines and choruses; it would eventually be called “Free Jazz.”
+Rather than following standard chord changes and repeating each chorus, Coleman’s music often utilized just one chord center with the musicians soloing emotionally for as long or short as they wanted, without having to worry about bar lines and choruses; it would eventually be called “Free Jazz.”

-Coleman (who recorded two albums while in Los Angeles), Cherry, Haden and Higgins all worked on a brief gig with pianist Paul Bley and then the Ornette Coleman Quartet headed for New York where they had a lengthy and sensational engagement at the Five Spot, inspiring the jazz world to debate about the merits of Coleman’s new music.
+Coleman (who recorded two albums while in Los Angeles), Cherry, Haden, and Higgins all worked on a brief gig with pianist Paul Bley and then the Ornette Coleman Quartet headed for New York where they had a lengthy and sensational engagement at the Five Spot, inspiring the jazz world to debate about the merits of Coleman’s new music.

 A set of recordings for the Atlantic label documented the group including Free Jazz which had Coleman utilizing a double quartet with both Higgins and Blackwell on drums, Haden and Scott LaFaro on basses, Don Cherry and Freddie Hubbard on trumpets/cornets, and Eric Dolphy added on bass clarinet.